Tucson has a new Spanish-language pop radio station

 “It’s really to be able to reach people all around Southern Arizona,” said iHeartRadio’s Nick Bruns, senior vice president of programming for the company’s seven Tucson stations including 93.7FM KRQ, their most popular station.

-For years after initially launching it as Wild Country 97.1 in early 2013, the country station struggled to get listeners with its 1,500 watt transmitter located near Green Valley.
-92.9 operates on a 100,000 watt transmitter, extending the reception throughout the greater Tucson area and region and deep into Pinal County.
+For years after initially launching it as Wild Country 97.1 in early 2013, the country station struggled to get listeners with its 1,500-watt transmitter near Green Valley.
+Station 92.9 operates on a 100,000-watt transmitter, extending the reception throughout the greater Tucson area and region and deep into Pinal County.

 The Bull’s relaunch, kicked off on Jan.
 6 with Jason Aldean’s “My Kinda Party,” featured 10,000 songs commercial-free as an introduction of the station’s redefined mission to play mostly new country music.
 Bruns said the goal is to fill a “a big hole in the market and in the community for new country” that he said is not being filled by market leader KIIM-FM 99.5.